-1 As of 06/30/2023
+1 As of 09/30/2023

-2 Wells in Progress includes wells currently being drilled and wells waiting on completion

-3 Net interest on wells are internal estimates and subject to confirmation from operator

-4 Technical PUDs, reviewed and approved by Cawley, Gillespie and Associates, Inc., share all technical merits of PUDs but development timing is uncertain.
-PHX Technical PUDs are most likely PUDs in their respective operator's reserve report.

-5 Technical PUDs, PROB, and POSS net wells assume 10,000 ft. laterals
+- 2 Wells in Progress includes wells currently being drilled and wells waiting on completion - 3 Net interest on wells are internal estimates and subject to confirmation from operator - 4 Technical PUDs, reviewed and approved by Cawley, Gillespie and Associates, Inc., share all technical merits of PUDs but development timing is uncertain.
+PHX Technical PUDs are most likely PUDs in their respective - 5 Technical PUDs, PROB, and POSS net wells assume 10,000 ft. laterals - 7 At this time, well count and a scalar leady of a scalar leady of the scalar leady of